sahilbabu/hdwallpaper/wp-content/plugins/wp-pagination/readme.txt

 * Included the jpages js for gallery only.

 == Upgrade Notice ==

+= 1.6 =
+* Fixed the range.end bug for images per page in Gallery

 = 1.5 =
 * Added option to choose images per page in Gallery